juji-io/datalevin/README.md

 Besides the diffrence in data durability, Datalevin differs from Datascript in the following ways:

-* Full data is stored only once, for the indices in Datalevin point to the datoms, are not datoms themselves, whereas Datascript stores full data in indices at least twice.
+* Full data is stored only once, for the indices in Datalevin point to the datoms, but they are not datoms themselves, whereas Datascript stores full data in indices at least twice.

 * Internal integer ids are 64 bit long rather than 32 bit like in Datascript, so as to support a much larger dataset.